klxdale/klxdale/README.md

 -- @klxdale --
 --------------

-- Highly motivated analyst/data scientist
+- Analyst and data scientist
-- Experience in predictive modelling/optimisation, data-driven storytelling, building relationships with stakeholders
+- Predictive modelling/optimisation, data-driven storytelling
 - Passionate about optimisation & machine learning techniques and using data science to benefit society
 - Deep interest in developing data products with positive impact,  and improving my data science skill set